How to Make Smelly Jelly

 One thing that we didn't do that we wish we had was lay some wax paper down on her workspace.
 Fragrance oil can sometimes discolor wood stain so it is best to take this extra step to protect your table!
 (Luckily, she didn't really spill anything, so the table was fine!)

-Next, we measured out 1 tablespoon of water crystals for each jar.
+Next, we measured out 1 teaspoon of water crystals for each jar.
 We simply gave her a measuring spoon that was the right size and the bag of water crystals and let her go to town!
 She repeated this step until each jar had approximately 1 tablespoon of water crystals in it.

 It doesn't look like this would be NEAR enough of the water crystals but remember, these little guys can hold up to three hundred times their volume in liquid, so don't add any more, or your jar will be overflowing with Smelly Jelly!